CALDWELL — Madeline Cooke had her photo taken several times with it.

 The Chargers were also helped out with big nights from their two starting seniors.
 Cooke scored a game-high 15 points, including 10 in the first half.
 Khoury was right behind her with 14 points, with 10 of those coming over the final 16 minutes.

 Khoury orchestrated a 6-0 run by herself in the third quarter alone.
 After Clark got Melba to within five at 24-19 on the 3-pointer, Khoury took charge.

 She made three straight layups to put the Chargers up by double-digits for the first time at 31-19 with 3:20 remaining.
 The Mustangs (19-3) didn’t get any closer than nine points for the rest of the game.

 “It’s awesome in an environment like this with so many people to be able to just step up and find your game and find your rhythm,” Khoury said.

-Cole Valley Christian, which will be making its seventh state tournament appearance in a row, will play the winner of Saturday's game between Bear Lake and Firth at 6 p.m. on Feb.
-20 in the first round of the 2A State Tournament at Kuna High School.
+Cole Valley Christian, which will be making its seventh state tournament appearance in a row, will play Bear Lake at 6 p.m.
+Thursday in the first round of the 2A State Tournament at Kuna High School.
 The Chargers have brought home three state trophies during that span — two consolation titles (2015-16) and one for third (2019).
-But they're still looking for their first state championship in program history.
+But they’re still looking for their first state championship in program history.